 CODE OF CONDUCT FOR THE PREVENTION OF INSIDER TRADING

-The Insider Trading Policy of the Company covering code of practices and procedures forfair disclosure of unpublished price sensitive information and code of conduct for theprevention of insider trading is available on our website athttp://www.cigniti.com/wp-content/ uploads/code-of-conduct-for-fair-disclosure-and-prevention-of-insider-trading.pdf.
+The Insider Trading Policy of the Company covering code of practices and procedures forfair disclosure of unpublished price sensitive information and code of conduct for theprevention of insider trading is available on our website (https://www.cigniti.com/investors/insider-trading-policy.pdf).

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013.

-Following is the summary of sexual harassment complaints received and disposed duringthe calendar year.
+The following is the summary of sexual harassment complaints received and disposedduring the calendar year.

-The Board thanks its customers vendors investors and bankers for their continuedsupport during the year It places on record its appreciation of the contribution made byemployees of the company at all levels.
-The Board thanks the Governments of variouscountries where the company has operations.
+The Board thanks all the customers vendors investors and bankers for their continuedsupport during the year.
+It places on record its appreciation of the contribution made byemployees of the company at all levels.
+The Board thanks the governments of variouscountries where the company has operations.
 It also thanks the Government of Indiaparticularly the Ministry of Communication and Information Technology the Ministry ofCommerce the Ministry of Finance the Ministry of Corporate Affairs the Customs andExcise Departments the Income Tax Department the Reserve Bank of India the StateGovernments and other government agencies for their support and looks forward to theircontinued support in the future.

-The Board also wishes to place on record their appreciation of business constituentslike SEBI BSE NSE NSDL CDSL etc. for their continued support for the growth of theCompany.
+The Board also wishes to place on record its appreciation for business constituentslike SEBI BSE NSE NSDL CDSL etc. for their continued support for the growth of theCompany.

 | ||For and on behalf of the Board |